 7. Ask new hires.

-With competition from multinational giants increasing, the importance of having a well-researched understanding of where you stand can’t be understated.
+The importance of having a well-researched understanding of where you stand cannot be understated.
 Knowing how to collect the right information on your competitors can make the difference when it comes to winning a new bid or saving an at-risk contract.